jpeyatt/Recipedia/README.md

 Recipedia
 =========

-This app is built for Angularjs practice and demonstration by Justin Peyatt.
+This app's purpose is for Angularjs practice and demonstration.

+Built by Justin Peyatt.